 View Our Upcoming Special Needs Planning Webinar!

 We have shared a little bit of basic information in this relatively brief blog post.
 If you would like to learn more, we urge you to tune into our upcoming webinar on the subject.
 It is being held on Wednesday, August 22 at 12 noon and it will last for about an hour.
 You can click the following link to register: Riverside Special Needs Trusts or by calling our office at 951-888-1460.
 You can also download our guide on administering Special Needs Trusts by going to: Administering a Special Needs Trust: A Handbook for Trustees.
-Dennis M. Sandoval, a Professional Law Corporation, is a member of The Special Needs Alliance and The Academy of Special Needs Planners.
+Sandoval Legacy Group, a division of Holstrom, Block & Parke, A Professional Law Corporation, is a member of The Special Needs Alliance and The Academy of Special Needs Planners.

 Have a question?
 Ask Dennis.